eaydingol/libta/README.md

 ### Building libutap as a dynamic library:

-Clone [libutap](https://github.com/UPPAALModelChecker/utap), copy the patch from this repository to the cloned directory and apply with:
+Download [libutap](https://github.com/UPPAALModelChecker/utap) version 0.94 from releases and extract, copy the patch from this repository to the cloned directory and apply with:

 	git apply dynamic_link.patch && autoreconf -i